cbrianpace/pgLogAnalyzer/README.md

   - glob
   - argparse
   - re
-- PostgreSQL Logs (log_line_prefix) must start with %m formated date
+- PostgreSQL Logs (log_line_prefix) must start with %m or %t formated date

 ## Setup
 The first step is to start the pgLogAnalyzer stack: